mahmoudSobhiAwad/grocery_application/README.md

-simple application, that calculate the total cost of grocery items. we make data that are const into separate file. make function to calculate the total of all grocery items, adding taxes for the total price.
+## Grocery Application: Total Price Calculation
+This Dart program calculates the total price of items in a grocery list, including tax.
+It sums up the prices of the items, then calculates and displays the total price before and after taxes.